nnellans/bicep-guide/README.md

 If you are new to Bicep, then I would suggest going through the Microsoft Docs or doing a couple Microsoft Learn courses first.

+Here is a link to my own [Bicep Deployment Series](https://www.nathannellans.com/post/all-about-bicep-deploying-bicep-files) which goes over the various nuances of deploying Bicep files.

 # Bicep File Structure
 Here are the major sections of a bicep file.
 This is also the recommended order in which they should appear
 1. [targetScope](README.md#1-targetscope)